former homeless people into regular Pret shops.

 Direct and true words!

 The truth will always come out in time.
-I am not worried about this.

 I almost lost my life from my Pret experience.
 And I will never be silent again.